Szwochm/OSCP-Prep/eCCPT Networking/README.md

 ![image](https://user-images.githubusercontent.com/1501624/207730335-9e3b1842-b4ae-4d26-9e8b-87b14821b71f.png)

-`Question: Is there a way to realistically prove Bijection without just trying every possible combination?`
+**Question:** Is there a way to realistically prove Bijection without just trying every possible combination?

+'Both types of hashes generate a 128-bit stored value.
+Most password crackers today crack the LM hash first, then crack the NT hash by simply trying all upper and lower case combinations of the case-insensitive password cracked by the LM hash. '